-The most common types of image sensors are CMOS and CCD (we go into more technical detail about them here: CMOS vs CCD Image Sensors).
-Here are some of the more general, key points to consider.
+The most common types of image sensors are CMOS and CCD.
+Here are some general key points to consider.
 CCD has uniform output, thus better image quality.
 With a CMOS sensor, on the other hand, uniformity is much lower, resulting in less image quality.

 IP camera technology uses CCD or CMOS sensors.
 CMOS sensors tend to be a little bit cheaper than CCD, which is why most IP cameras in the market are currently CMOS.
 IP camera manufacturers are using the same CMOS image sensors used by mobile phone manufacturers.
 Due to the high usage of CMOS image sensor in the mobile phone industry, the cost of CMOS became pretty cheap.

 The DSP (digital signal processor) is the brain of the camera.
 It takes in raw analog image data from the image sensor and converts it to a digital signal.
 DSPs allow advanced features for the camera, like digital noise reduction (DNR), and wide dynamic range (WDR).
 The image is converted back to analog for it to be transmitted over coaxial cable.
 The disadvantage of that process is that image quality is heavily deteriorated.
 Every time data is encoded or decoded the data bits are lost, causing less image clarity.
 The DSP is not necessary to obtain video output from a camera; it is just used to enhance video image quality at night, in color and other common industry requirements.